Thick Toenails: Causes and Treatment

 Most nail techs have seen them—thick toenails that resist easy clipping and may show signs of yellowing, the presence of fungus or other nail-related concerns.

 By remaining aware of the problem and its possible causes, you have the ability to help these clients both at your station and between appointments with homecare suggestions.
-We spoke to medical experts to find out more about what causes thickened toenails and how you should proceed when faced with this situation in your salon.
+We spoke to medical experts to find out more about what causes thickened toenails and how to help people who have thick toenails when faced with the situation in your salon.

 Thick toenails may be caused by several issues, from outer trauma to more serious internal conditions, but they are universally common in the aging population.
 “When people age, the nail can become thick coming out of the matrix, such as with onychogryphosis [nails that are thick and curving],” explains Joseph Jorizzo, MD, former and founding chair of the Dermatology Department at Wake Forest in Winston-Salem, North Carolina.
 “However, the most common cause of thick toenails is a fungal infection [onychomycosis], which causes a chewing of the nail from its end in a tunneling way, known as distal tunneling dystrophy [onychogryphosis].”
 He notes that 50% of men over the age of 50 and a lower percentage of women have experienced onychogryphosis (tunneling dystrophy), while onychomycosis (fungal infection) occurs equally among the sexes and is common in senior citizen clients.
 Techs, meanwhile, may observe onychomycosis due to superficial white speckling of the nail and, over time, a crumbly, thicker nail.